walmartlabs/thorax/README.md

 ### unregisterEvents *Application.View.unregisterEvents([event])*

-Unregister events for all instances and subclasses of Application.View.
+Unregister events for all instances and subclasses of a given view class.
 Note that calling `unregisterEvents` on `Application.View` will unregister the built in events that make `setModel` and `setCollection` work.

     Subclass.unregisterEvents(); //all events
     Application.View.unregisterEvents('click a');